Office: TC 338

 Phone: (519) 661-2111 x85369

-Omar Daniel received his DMA in composition from the University of Toronto in 1995, and before coming to Western University in 2000, he taught at Wilfrid Laurier University.
-He teaches graduate and undergraduate courses in composition, electronic music, analysis and orchestration.
+Omar Daniel received his MusDoc in music theory and composition from the University of Toronto in 1995.
+He joined the DWFOM in 2000, and teaches graduate and undergraduate courses in composition, electronic music, analysis and orchestration.

-He is an active composer, and has composed extensively in solo, chamber, electronic, orchestral and operatic idioms, having received commissions from many of Canada's leading ensembles and performing organizations.
+He is an active composer and has written extensively in solo, chamber, electronic, orchestral and operatic idioms, having received commissions from many of Canada's leading ensembles and performing organizations.
 As well, his composition prizes include the CBC Young Composer's Competition, the SOCAN Composer's Competition, the K.M.
 Hunter Arts Award, and he was the 1997 recipient of the Jules Lèger Award for New Chamber Music.

-Daniel's analytical interests are broad, but have a particular focus on composers from northern and eastern Europe including Kurtág, Schnittke, Ustvolskaya, Pärt, Gubaidulina and Rehnqvist.
+Daniel's analytical interests are broad, but have a particular focus on composers from northern and eastern Europe including Kurtág, Schnittke, Ustvolskaya, Pärt, Gubaidulina and Ligeti.

-All of Daniel's publications are available through the Canadian Music Centre. www.musiccentre.ca
+All of Daniel's publications are available through his web site omardaniel.com or The Canadian Music Centre. www.musiccentre.ca